 Bird watchers will have a field day in the green jungles near Monteverde, home of the rare quetzal birds.
 As one of the largest eco-tourism hubs in the country, Monteverde offers plenty to do including a zip-line adventure through the tree canopy and sky bridges.

 Whether you prefer your holidays to consist of relaxation or adventure, Costa Rica has something for everyone.
+Hire a car and get exploring!
 It’s also a great place to see wildlife that you don’t ordinarily see!